Explain how input features contributed to your model predictions in real time

 Detect potential bias during data preparation, after model training, and in your deployed model

-Amazon SageMaker Clarify detects potential bias during data preparation, after model training, and in your deployed model by examining attributes you specify.
-For instance, you can check for bias related to age in your initial dataset or in your trained model and receive a detailed report that quantifies different types of possible bias.
-SageMaker Clarify also includes feature importance graphs that help you explain model predictions and produces reports which can be used to support internal presentations or to identify issues with your model that you can take steps to correct.
+Amazon SageMaker Clarify can detect potential bias during data preparation, after model training, and in your deployed model.
+For instance, you can check for bias related to age in your dataset or in your trained model and receive a detailed report that quantifies different types of potential bias.
+SageMaker Clarify also includes feature importance scores that help you explain how your model make predictions and produces explainability reports in bulk or real time via online explainability.
+You can use these reports to support customer or internal presentations, or to identify potential issues with your model.

 Identify imbalances in data

-SageMaker Clarify is integrated with Amazon SageMaker Data Wrangler, making it easier to identify bias during data preparation.
-You specify attributes of interest, such as gender or age, and SageMaker Clarify runs a set of algorithms to detect any presence of bias in those attributes.
-After the algorithm runs, SageMaker Clarify provides a visual report with a description of the sources and measurements of possible bias so that you can identify steps to remediate the bias.
-For example, in a financial dataset that contains only a few examples of business loans to one age group as compared to others, SageMaker will flag the imbalance so that you can avoid a model that disfavors that age group.
+SageMaker Clarify enables you to identify potential bias during data preparation without having to write your own code as part of SageMaker Data Wrangler.
+You specify input features, such as gender or age, and SageMaker Clarify runs an analysis job to detect potential bias in those features.
+SageMaker Clarify then provides a visual report with a description of the metrics and measurements of potential bias so that you can identify steps to remediate the bias.
+For example, in a financial dataset that contains only a few examples of business loans to one age group as compared to others, the bias metrics will indicate the imbalance so that you can address the imbalances in dataset and potentially reduce the risk of having a model that is disproportionately inaccurate for a specific age group

 Check your trained model for bias

-You can also check your trained model for bias, such as predictions that produce a negative result more frequently for one group than they do for another.
-SageMaker Clarify is integrated with SageMaker Experiments so that after a model has been trained, you can identify attributes you would like to check for bias, such as age.
-SageMaker runs a set of algorithms to check the trained model and provides you with a visual report that identifies the different types of bias for each attribute, such as whether older groups receive more positive predictions compared to younger groups.
+After you’ve trained your model, you can run a SageMaker Clarify bias analysis via SageMaker Experiments to check your model for potential bias such as predictions that produce a negative result more frequently for one group than they do for another.
+You specifcy input features with respect to which you would like to measure bias in the model outcomes, such as age, and SageMaker runs an analysis and provides you with a visual report that identifies the different types of bias for each feature, such as whether older groups receive more positive predictions compared to younger groups.

 Monitor your model for bias